ryanvalle/health-service-dashboard/ELECTRON.md

 1. **Main Process** (`electron/main.js`):
    - Manages the Electron app lifecycle
-   - Starts the Node.js backend server
+   - Runs the Node.js backend server **directly in the Electron process** (no separate Node.js required)
+   - Backend dependencies are bundled with the application
    - Creates and manages the application window
    - Handles cleanup on exit
+   - Implements single-instance lock to prevent multiple app instances

 2. **Preload Script** (`electron/preload.js`):
    - Provides secure communication between renderer and main process